 This course explores globally produced photographic works made since the mid-1960s.
 Emphasis is on key themes and genres, and on the works' historical and theoretical contexts.
-In addition to conventional photography, the course covers "new media" such as video, installations, projections, and computer-assisted and internet-hosted photography.
-(G6: Arts; G7: Humanities)

-Prerequisite(s): HA 231 or HA 343
+In addition to conventional photography, the course covers new media such as video, installations, projections, and computer-assisted and internet-hosted photography.
+(G6: Arts; G7: Humanities) Prerequisite(s): HA 231 or HA 243 or HA 343.